 Mask Wearing Policy

 Camp Deerhorn will be implementing a mask policy as one of our tactics of protection within our Swiss cheese approach.
 Everyone on Camp Deerhorn property must be wearing a facial covering whenever inside a building.
 The buildings include, but are not limited to, the hall, the office, the store, and the craft shop.
 The lodge will only be used for eating, so masks do not need to be worn.
 Campers will eat with their koogee at an assigned table.
 Individuals will not be required to wear a mask when eating and drinking, or when in your koogee.
 If an individual does contract Covid-19, Camp Deerhorn will be implementing a stricter mask wearing policy until contact tracing is completed.
+A stricter mask-wearing policy, such as masks at the campfire ring, may be necessary if case rates rise or more transmissible variants emerge.
 Campers will be required to bring their own masks labeled with their names.
 They must be 2 layer masks, and can be disposable or cloth.
 Bring enough for the entire session.

 Cleaning, Handwashing, and Sanitization Procedures

 Camp Deerhorn will be making changes to our normal cleaning and sanitation schedule.
 Bathrooms (including forts, bathhouses, and the privy) will be cleaned and sanitized at least twice daily.
 The date and times of cleaning will be clearly posted inside the bathroom facilities.
 The kitchen will have a modified cleaning/sanitizing schedule to ensure effective cleaning practices within the kitchen and dining spaces.
 Koogees will be sanitized before each session with an isometric static sprayer and frequently touched surfaces inside the koogee will be wiped down with disinfectant.
 Koogee inspection will be very important this year.